 Pahlevani and Zoorkhanei rituals in Brookhouse & UNESCO

-According to the results of the researches carried out in Brookhouse Sports University, Iranian ancient Sports is considered the oldest sports in the world.
-In addition, UNESCO has inscribed this intangible cultural heritage of Iranians in its world list in Nov 16, 2010.
+According to the results of the researchers’ works carried out in Brookhouse Sports University, Iranian ancient Sports is considered the oldest sports in the world.
+In addition, UNESCO has inscribed this intangible cultural heritage of Iranians in its world list on Nov 16, 2010.
 Therefore, this ancient Iranian martial arts has been recognized internationally.

 History of Zoorkhaneh Formation

 Iranians have always been in need of and interested in Pahlevani rituals, wrestling, and physical readiness right from the beginning.
 Even the ancient Iranian prophet, Zarathustra, had ordered its followers to be ready to help “Ahoora Mazda” (God) and struggle against “Ahriman” (Devil).
 Today, Iranian athletes do quite well in martial arts as well as wrestling.